CodingWith-Adam/gamepad-tester-simple-just-controller/README.md

-# How to use JS Gamepad API and Build a Gamepad Tester - Shorter Version
+# How to use JS Gamepad API and Build a Gamepad Tester - Just the controller

 [<img src="cover.png" width="50%" >](https://youtube.com/c/codingwithadam)